 • Family first

 If you have a sibling or multiple siblings, choosing them is a simple solution.
 Put all family members first and friends second.
-A large number of siblings and cousins in a wedding party can eliminate the need to include friends.
+A large number of siblings and cousins in a groomsmen party can eliminate the need to include friends.

 • Mutual friends